MicrosoftDocs/azure-docs/articles/mysql/howto-manage-vnet-using-cli.md

 ## Configure Vnet service endpoints for Azure Database for MySQL
 The [az network vnet](https://docs.microsoft.com/cli/azure/network/vnet?view=azure-cli-latest) commands are used to configure Virtual Networks.

 If you have multiple subscriptions, choose the appropriate subscription in which the resource should be billed.
 Select the specific subscription ID under your account using [az account set](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-set) command.
-Substitute the **id** property from the **az login** output for your subscription into the subscription id placeholder.
+Substitute the **id** property from the **az login** output for your subscription into the subscription ID placeholder.

 - The account must have the necessary permissions to create a virtual network and service endpoint.